-Bethel has several adult Sunday school classes from which to choose.
-While the ages of the members and the materials used will vary, all are very welcoming and will provide a great way to grow in understanding and love of our Lord.
-In addition, they are a place to socialize and have fun!
+Bethel has multiple adult Sunday school classes from which to choose.
+While the ages of the members and the materials used will vary, all are welcoming and provide a great way to grow in understanding and love of God.
+In addition, they are a place for fellowship and fun!

 The Builders Class consists of mixed ages (50+), singles, and married couples who participate in the many missions and programs at Bethel UMC.
 Members of the class serve as teachers each Sunday and we use the UMC adult lesson book.
 As we serve our God and study His Word we share, care, love, and support each other, our church and our community.
 We also enjoy opportunities for fellowship together at our Christmas and Valentine’s parties and other class outings.

 The Discovery Class is a mixed age group with parents of pre-K through high school.